 Tuition rates normally are established each February for the next academic year by the Board of Trustees.
 Students who graduate from MMA with a bachelor's degree are eligible for the MMA Alumni Advantage tuition discount toward one of two Master of Science degrees offered at MMA.
+Click here for more additional information.

-For the Fall semester of 2014, undergraduate tuition is as follows:
+For the Fall semester of 2015, undergraduate tuition is as follows:

-\$4,720 In-State\$7,080 New England Regional\$10,540 Out-of-State
+\$4,880 In-State \$7,320 New England Regional\ \$11,172 Out-of-State